Shevanio/Network-Utility-Scripts/README.md

 ## Scripts Included

-### 1. hostScan.sh
+### 1. red/hostScan.sh

-`hostScan.sh` is a powerful script that scans the current network to display active hosts and their open ports.
+`hostScan.sh` Is a powerful script that scans the current network to display active hosts and their open ports.
 It checks for the following ports: 21, 22, 23, 25, 80, 139, 443, 455, and 8080.

 #### Usage